rajan2012/master_thesis_deploy/README.md

 fork this repo

-upload file in aws and change file directory in _main python file .
+upload file in aws and change file directory in all.py python file which has main function.

 create aws key and code using IAM role